AIStorageDepot

 • get_item{ "id": "<id or aisd://item/<id>>" }.
 Returns the full body of one item.

-Server details: server name aistoragedepot, protocol version 2024-11-05.
+Server details: server name aisd, protocol version 2024-11-05.
 Deactivated items and the example libraries are excluded.
-Individuals are unmetered; the anti-abuse limit returns JSON-RPC error -32003 with HTTP 429.
-A missing/invalid token returns -32001 with HTTP 401.
+Individuals get 2,500 pulls/month free, 30,000 on Plus (throttled past it, not blocked); the anti-abuse limit returns JSON-RPC error -32003 with HTTP 429.
+A token that is present but invalid returns -32001 with HTTP 401.
+With no token at all, the server runs in free sample mode — a read-only view of the prebuilt AIStorageDepot Library, subject to our Terms; add a token to switch to your own libraries.

 Raw JSON-RPC example